hcoles/pitest-plugins/README.md

 Mutation testing will also take a **lot** longer.

+**If you require complete isolation with a seperate JVM for each mutant for your research project this can be achieved without this plugin by setting the parameter mutationUnitSize to 1.
+This will be very very slow but should guarantee complete isolation.**

 ## All tests plugin

 This plugin uses the TestPrioritiserFactory extension point to dumbly run the entire test suite against each mutation.